-The Drama General course focuses on aesthetic understanding and drama in practice as students integrate their knowledge and skills.
+The Drama General course focuses on drama in practice as students integrate their knowledge and skills.
 They use the elements and conventions of drama to develop and present ideas and explore personal and cultural issues.
-They engage in drama processes, such as improvisation, play building, text interpretation, playwriting and dramaturgy which allow them to create original drama and interpret a range of texts written or devised by others.
-Their work in this course includes production and design aspects involving sets, costumes, makeup, props, promotional materials, stage management, front-of-house activities, and sound and lighting.
-Increasingly, students use technologies, such as digital sound and multimedia.
-They present drama to a range of audiences and work in different performance settings.
+They engage in drama processes such as improvisation, play building, text interpretation, playwriting which allow them to create original drama and interpret a range of texts written or devised by others.
+Their work in this course includes production and design and they present drama to a range of audiences and work in different performance settings.